The Tax Audit Becomes the Risk Model

 A serious tax-enforcement AI program should begin with taxpayer rights.
 IRS's Taxpayer Bill of Rights includes the right to challenge the IRS's position, appeal in an independent forum, finality, privacy, and confidentiality.
 A model that changes who receives enforcement attention should be governed in light of those rights, not only by hit rate.

-Second, document the model.
+Second, document the system, not just the model.
 GAO's findings on incomplete documentation and incomplete AI inventories point to a public-administration requirement: the agency must know what models exist, what data they use, what decisions they influence, who owns them, how they are validated, and when they are retired.
+That is the tax-enforcement version of an AI system inventory, an algorithmic impact assessment, and AI audits and assurance.

-Third, audit burden as well as revenue.
+Fourth, audit burden as well as revenue.
 A model can look efficient if it increases assessments while ignoring time, anxiety, documentation cost, delayed refunds, default closures, and appeal barriers for compliant taxpayers.
+Burden metrics should follow the full case, not stop when the model hands it to an examiner.

-Fourth, test equity before scale.
+Fifth, test equity before scale.
 The system should be evaluated for disparate burden across income, geography, language, family structure, race proxies, disability, and access to professional representation, even when protected-class data is not directly collected.
+Where disclosure of exact selection factors would invite evasion, the substitute cannot be secrecy alone.
+It has to be independent review, documented tests, and public reporting at a level that does not reveal enforcement playbooks.

-Fifth, keep humans accountable.
+Ninth, keep humans and vendors accountable.
 IRS policy now requires AI use-case inventory entries and says high-impact AI that cannot be brought into compliance must be discontinued.
-Accountability also has to reach the examiner, manager, contractor, data scientist, and policy owner who shape the system.
+It also reaches contractor and vendor systems, which means procurement files need enough model, data, documentation, and change-control evidence for the IRS to meet its own obligations.
+Accountability has to reach the examiner, manager, contractor, data scientist, and policy owner who shape the system.
+Human oversight means a named person can pause, override, correct, and answer for the case, not merely rubber-stamp a queue.

 What This Changes

-The tax audit risk model is a high-control interface because it operates before the taxpayer knows there is an interface at all.
+The tax audit risk model is a high-control interface because it operates before the taxpayer can see a score, a queue, or a threshold.
 It changes the odds of contact.
 It changes which facts are requested.
+It changes how quickly a refund moves.
 It changes which taxpayers must prove ordinary life in administrative language.

 A fair tax system needs enforcement.
 Complex avoidance by wealthy taxpayers and large entities is not a fiction.
 But better enforcement cannot mean hiding the selection machine behind the letterhead.
 The state may use models to decide where to look.
 It must not let the model become an unchallengeable suspicion ritual.